8 Reasons To Keep Your Personal Life Private

 Overexposing your personal life can dilute the depot and connection you have with people around you.

-By keeping certain details private, you foster trust and intimacy within your close relationships.
 This creates a safe space for vulnerability and authenticity without fear of external judgment.

 Keeping your private life personal helps you to maintain personal boundaries.